Jonesboro Boat Accident Lawyer

 If the owner of the boat was also physically injured in the accident, O.C.G.A. § 51-1-32 creates separate causes of action for the owner’s physical injuries and the damage to the boat.
 This means that the two-year statute of limitations applies to that claim, and the four-year statute of limitations applies to the personal property damage claim.
 It is an injured individual’s choice whether to bring a lawsuit for both of these claims at the same time or separately.
 A Jonesboro water vessel collision lawyer could help determine the best legal strategy for the specific circumstances.

-Contact a Jonesboro Boat Accident Attorney to Learn Your Legal Rights
+Contact a Jonesboro Boat Accident Lawyer to Learn Your Legal Rights

 Boating accidents are common enough that all recreants must be cautious when they go out into the water.
 If you were injured in this manner, reach out for a free consultation with a Jonesboro boat accident layer today to determine the best legal strategy.
 Your lawyer could advocate for you and take care of the entire legal process so you can focus on your recovery and wellbeing.